nklabs/libnklabs/README.md

 # NK Labs common library

-This is our library for very quickly making products based on common microcontrollers.
+This is our library for very quickly making products based on common 32-bit and 64-bit microcontrollers.
 It is a layer added on top of the MCU vendor's library that provides features required for almost every product.
-It provides these
+It provides these features:
-features:

 ### User interface